About this curriculum

 Intent

-At Cockington Primary School, regardless of barriers or need, we intend for our children to leave as confident, capable and independent writers, who not only understand the purpose and importance of writing but also enjoy the writing process.
-We intend for children to use their writing skills across the curriculum.
+At Cockington Primary School, we intend for all of our children, regardless of barrier or need, to leave as confident, capable and independent writers, who not only understand the purpose and importance of writing but also enjoy the writing process.
+We intend for children to be confident communicators, applying their oracy and writing skills in a variety of contexts across the curriculum.

-Following the aims and objectives of the National Curriculum, we plan a progressive programme, which builds upon previous teaching and ensures that each child’s needs are met.
-We want our children to draw upon a rich exposure to quality literature so that throughout the writing process, they can write as a reader and read as a writer.
+Following the aims and objectives of the National Curriculum, we plan and deliver a progressive programme, which builds upon previous learning and ensures that each child’s needs are met.
+We want our children to draw upon a rich exposure to high-quality literature so that throughout the writing process, they can write as a reader and read as a writer.

 We intend for our children to be able to communicate and express themselves effectively for a variety of purposes and audiences.

-We plan opportunities for children to develop their oracy skills by:
+We plan opportunities for children to become skilled and creative communicators who develop their oracy skills by:

 Working Together